neeraja1504/mathgpt/README.md

 - Introduce memory: Track long-term learning patterns across sessions.
 We can track student behaviour with this which can help us understand more about potential behaviour of a student.

+*Used LLMs to paraphrase the above content in a better way*